google/pprof/doc/README.md

 compatible types, in order to compare them.
 For that, use the **-diff_base= _profile_** option, where *profile* is the filename or URL for the profile to be subtracted.
 This may result in some report entries having negative values.
 Percentages in the report are relative to the total of the diff base.

-If the merged profile is output as a protocol buffer, all samples in the diff base profile will have a label with the key "base" and a value of "1".
+If the merged profile is output as a protocol buffer, all samples in the diff base profile will have a label with the key "pprof::base" and a value of "true".
 If pprof is then used to look at the merged profile, it will behave as if separate source and base profiles were passed in.

 The **-base** option can be used in the place of the **-diff_base** option, and may be preferrable when comparing two cumulative profiles, for example two